 Often, increasing the amount of fibre in your diet (such as by eating more fruit, vegetables, cereals, and wholemeal bread) and drinking plenty of water each day can effectively prevent or relieve constipation.

 You could be recommended senna as a laxative to help relieve constipation if you cannot increase the fibre in your diet, or if this is insufficient.
 Senna works by encouraging the muscles in your bowel to move stools through your body.
 This helps you to go to the toilet.
 It usually has an effect within 8-12 hours.
 It is available to buy without a prescription at pharmacies and other retail outlets.

 To make sure that this is the right treatment for you, before you start taking senna it is important that you speak with your doctor or a pharmacist if:

-- It is intended for a child.
+- It is intended for a child under 12 years old.
 Laxatives should only be given to children on the advice of a doctor, or a healthcare professional experienced in the management of constipation in children.

 - You are so constipated that you think you may have a blockage.

 - You are taking or using any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.